KevinJC23/Diabetes-PredictiveAnalytics/README.md

 - Data imbalance

 The dataset consists of eight input features and one target label, which are as follows:
-- Age: There are three categories in it male, female, and other.
+- Age: The range starts from 0 and goes up to 80.
-- Gender: Ranges from 0-80
+- Gender: Consist of three categories which are male, female, and other.
 - Body Mass Index (BMI): The range of BMI in the dataset is from 10.16 to 71.55.
-BMI less than 18.5 is underweight, 18.5-24.9 is normal, 25-29.9 is overweight, and 30 or more is obese.
+(Underweight (BMI < 18.5),  Normal (18.5 ≤ BMI < 24.9), Overweight (25 ≤ BMI < 29.9), and Obese (BMI ≥ 30)).
-- Hypertension: It has values of 0 or 1 where 0 indicates they don’t have hypertension and 1 means they have hypertension.
+- Hypertension: It has values of 0 or 1 where 0 indicates indicates they don’t have hypertension and 1 means they have hypertension.
 - Heart Disease: It has values of 0 or 1 where 0 indicates they don’t have heart disease and 1 means they have heart disease.
-- Smoking History: consists of 5 categories which is not current, former, no info, current, never, and ever.
+- Smoking History: Consists of five categories which are not current, former, no info, current, never, and ever.
-- HbA1c Level: Higher levels indicate a greater risk of developing diabetes.
+- HbA1c Level: Higher levels indicate a greater risk of acquiring diabetes.
-- Blood Glucose Level: High blood glucose levels are a key indicator of diabetes.
+- Blood Glucose Level: High levels are a key indicator of diabetes.
-- Diabetes: values of 1 indicate the presence of diabetes and 0 indicates the absence of diabetes.
+- Diabetes: values of 1 indicates the presence of diabetes and 0 indicates the absence of diabetes.

 ### Datatypes Overview
 This part explained datatypes from each column (features) on dataset.
 Datatype shows how data stored and processed, example is the data in number (integer, float), text (object), or categorical and also this is become basic foundation to create a better machine learning model.